igobrado/Breakout/README.md

 # TODO
 - Implement Menu state which will be responsible for enabling / disabling sound, changing name of player, exiting game etc..
+- Postbuild command for cmake to copy resources from one path to another (or set root directory, to be decided)

 ### Installation and building